Motivic correlators, cluster varieties and Zagier's conjecture on zeta(F,4): Introduction and the architecture of the proof

 \et

 We define map (\ref{MCDImmmxz}) explicitly in Section \ref{SEC10.2}.
-In fact it is sufficient to define it for $m=3, 4$: the general case reduces to this.
+In fact, it is sufficient to define it for $m=3, 4$: the general case reduces to this.
 The key point is that for $m=4$ the left commutative square in (\ref{MCDImmmxz}) is nothing else but the relation ${\bf Q}_4$.
-It leaves on the space ${\rm Conf}_7({\Bbb P}^1)$ rather then ${\rm Conf}_7(V_2)$.
+It lives on the space ${\rm Conf}_7({\Bbb P}^1)$ rather than ${\rm Conf}_7(V_2)$.